 Career Outlook for Nurses in Arkansas

-Projections Central anticipates a 15.4% increase in professional nursing jobs by 2024.
+Projections Central anticipates a 14.8% increase in professional nursing jobs by 2026.
 You can work in hospitals and medical facilities, private companies that provide at-home care, and large firms that require on-site medical staff to treat employees.
 Earning an advanced degree affords nurses even more occupational choices.
-For example, nurses pursuing a specialty like cardiovascular nursing or forensic nursing have a competitive advantage.
-Earning a DNP enables graduates to teach university students and to continue to practice as a clinical expert.
+For example, nurses pursuing a specialty like cardiovascular nursing or forensic nursing enjoy a competitive advantage.
+Earning a DNP enables graduates to teach university students and to continue to practice as clinical experts.

 Biggest Hospitals in Arkansas

-Graduates of nursing schools in Arkansas should seek out work in the state’s largest hospitals.
-Large hospitals recruit new talent looking to apply what they have learned.
-These facilities frequently offer opportunities for internships and clinical practicums, allowing students to gain practical experience before graduating.
+Graduates of nursing schools in Arkansas should search for work in the state's largest hospitals, which often recruit new talent.
+These facilities also frequently offer opportunities for internships and clinical practicums, allowing students to gain practical experience before graduating.

 Additional Nursing Resources in Arkansas

-This member organization supports and educates nurse practitioners and promotes their expertise throughout the state.
-It disseminates information about upcoming conferences and opportunities and hosts an online career center.
+- Arkansas Nurse Practitioner Association: This member organization supports and educates nurse practitioners and promotes their expertise throughout the state.
+It disseminates information about upcoming conferences and opportunities, and it hosts an online career center.

-The APNA Arkansas Chapter unites, supports, educates, and advances the identity of psychiatric nurses who practice in rural and urban locations throughout the state.
-It also advocates for high-quality mental healthcare, encourages psychiatric nursing research to enhance professional practice, and offers a forum for peer networking and support.
+- American Psychiatric Nurses Association - Arkansas Chapter: The APNA Arkansas Chapter unites, supports, educates, and advances the identity of psychiatric nurses who practice in rural and urban locations throughout the state.
+It also advocates for high-quality mental healthcare, encourages psychiatric nursing research to enhance professional practice, and offers a forum for networking and support.

 Accredited Online Nursing Programs in Arkansas